toddmaustin/bringup-bench/README.md

 /* benchmark completed with error CODE */ void libtarg_fail(int code);

-/* output a single character, to whereever the target wants to send it... */ void libtarg_putc(char c);
+/* output a single character, to wherever the target wants to send it... */ void libtarg_putc(char c);

 /* get some memory */